jonathanharrell/hiq/README.md

 NOTE: The default padding is responsive, relative to the viewport width.

-Containers can also be applied to any element in postcss through mixins.
+Containers can also be applied to any element in PostCSS through mixins.

 ```css
 .element {